marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/Ckeditor.rst

 .. _ckeditor: https://ckeditor.com/

 Description
+   What is CKEditor?

       CKEditor_ is the standard rich text editor for TYPO3 since version 8.7.
       It is a third-party component loaded and configured in TYPO3 via the system extension rte_ckeditor.
 Its functionalities can be extended using plugins.

 Search
    - Search for: `ckeditor+typo3 <https://www.startpage.com/do/dsearch?query=ckeditor+typo3>`__